You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 I've been into hip hip since I was a kid.
 My first influences were Bone and 2pac.
 I met hip hop when gangsta went mainstream.
 Watching Tupac Shakur build his legacy and then seeing his demise taught me a lot about the industry.

-I always made rhymes in my head and would just spit em out loud, where ever I was at but I never really thought of it too much further than rhyming.
-Every white rapper I saw that hit it big always seemed like a parody rapper to me.
+I always made rhymes in my head and would just spit em out loud, where ever I was at but I never really thought of it too much further than just rhyming.
+At the time it seemed like every white rapper I saw that hit it big was just a parody rapper.
 Even when Eminem first blew up I was like, "Damn!
 Another white rapper with jokes!"
 I didn't like him.
 I didn't want to accept what he was about.
-Then I heard the explicit version of "My Name Is" and that kinda changed the game for me.
-It was violent lyrics with a tinge of humor that got me but more-so how he put those words together.
+Then I heard the explicit version of "My Name Is" along with the rest of his Slim Shady LP and that kinda changed the game for me.
+It was his violent lyrics with a tinge of humor that got me but more-so how he put those words together.

 Through Eminem I discovered a much more lyrical realm of the industry.
 I started listening to Mos Def when he was doing his Black Star thing with Talib and also The Roots.
 Those two groups mixed with Eminem showed me a different way of hip hop.
 Since then it's been like a treasure hunt of good hip hop.
 I would dig back to like Slick Rick and KRS and Big Daddy Kane.
 It all just stuck with me after that.